clann24/jos/lab1/README.md

 Push an integer after the last argument indicating the number of arguments.

+Challenge
+---
->Challenge: Enhance the console to allow text to be printed in different colors.
+>Q: Enhance the console to allow text to be printed in different colors.
 The traditional way to do this is to make it interpret ANSI escape sequences embedded in the text strings printed to the console, but you may use any mechanism you like.
 There is plenty of information on the 6.828 reference page and elsewhere on the web on programming the VGA display hardware.
 If you're feeling really adventurous, you could try switching the VGA hardware into a graphics mode and making the console draw text onto the graphical frame buffer.

 I use a `%m` to indicate a color change with a corresponding `int` to indicate the color, for example `cprintf("%m%s\n%m%s\n%m%s\n", 0x0100, "blue", 0x0200, "green", 0x0400, "red");`